howl-editor/howl/site/source/doc/api/bindings.md

   matching actions, effectively making this the only keymap available.

 - *pop*: When set to true, this causes the keymap to be popped from the stack automatically after the next key dispatch.
 If pop is set, the map is implicitly blocking as well.

-### pop ()

-Pops the top-most keymap of the stack.
-Raises an error if the stack is empty.

 ### remove (keymap)